ezr-ondrej/cv/index.md

 ### Key Projects

 **OS Deployment Tool** *(console.redhat.com)*
 I've led team of five to built and deliver an [Open Source service](https://github.com/RHEnVision/) in a [SaaS product](https://console.redhat.com/).
 We've delivered it under a year, in time to present on a [main stage](https://youtu.be/0LCmCkwRcOE?si=SfuSF-xitcVsNcCt&t=1695).
-We've maitained it for a year and subsequentely decided to deprecate and remove when it didn't prove successful.
+We've maitained it for a year and subsequently deprecated it, when it failed gaining traction.

 **Code to module extraction** *(Foreman)*
 [Collaborated with upstream communities](https://community.theforeman.org/t/puppet-plugin-release-and-its-future/22335) to align enterprise goal of removing code with open project roadmap by extracting code to a module while keeping both upstream and downstream delivery simple.
-This allowed to remove dependency for customers to simplify the deployment process while allowing community the choice of continue using it.
+It simplified the Product while allowing community the choice.

 ## Previously
 `2016-2019`